rancher/rke2/docs/mgiration.md

 #### Metrics Server Configuration

-Migration agent also does the same for Metrics Server
+migration-agent also does the same for Metrics Server

 | Metrics Server Options	|
 |:---------------------:	|